-Monika: Did you take part in any other film projects?
+Monika: Apart from Freier Fall, did you participate in any other film or media projects?

-Monika: What do you think about the present situation of transgender women compared to what you had to go through in the '60s, '70s, and '80s?
+Monika: How do you view the current situation for transgender women compared to what you experienced in the ’60s, ’70s, and ’80s?

-Monika: What do you think about the present situation of transgender women compared to what you had to go through in the '60s, '70s, and '80s?
+Monika: How do you view the current situation for transgender women compared to what you experienced in the ’60s, ’70s, and ’80s?

-But if I consult internet forums I can also ascertain that a lot of young transgender people have not the foggiest idea of what “sex change” means concerning physical, psychological, and social risks.
-They want only “to have” and everybody must “help” them to reach their “sex change” purposes.
-I always say: the sex change phenomenon has got a strong religious component in the meantime: “believing” instead of “knowing”!
+But if I consult internet forums, I can also ascertain that a lot of young transgender people haven’t the foggiest idea of what “sex change” means concerning physical, psychological, and social risks.
+They only want “to have,” and everybody must “help” them reach their “sex change” purposes.
+I always say: the sex change phenomenon has got a strong religious component in the meantime, “believing” instead of “knowing”!

 Photo by Werner-Viktor Schwalbe of Trier. |